 “We carried out extensive research with the New Zealand tourism industry, international buyers and other stakeholders, to determine how best to deliver TRENZ in 2021.
 We have some exciting digital plans but there is still a strong demand to gather in person,” says Chris Roberts, Chief Executive of TIA, which manages and produces TRENZ on behalf of the Tourism Industry New Zealand Trust.

 “We are putting on an event in Christchurch that is focused on how our international tourism sector can make the fastest possible recovery.
 This will be our industry’s opportunity to work together on a way forward.”

 In parallel with TRENZ Hui 2021, work is underway to reconnect with the international travel trade via an interactive online platform that will enable New Zealand tourism operators to maintain relationships with international buyers.
 It will be ‘always on’, providing up-to-date information on New Zealand’s tourism products.
-The new platformwill be available after the May event.
+The new platform will be available mid-2021.